jamestmartin/walk-through-plt/outline.md

   * Interpreters
     * Optimal evaluators, because they're magic
       * but I can only do this if I get into interaction nets and stuff in theory. otherwise that'd be way too much of a distraction for the purposes of this chapter.
+      * other variations on reduction/evaluation strategy: lazy, fully lazy, completely lazy, optimal (two more?
+I forgot the thesis)
   * Compilers
     * JITs
+  * Boxed and unboxed types: not relevant to the type theory, but relevant to programmers and implementers for performance
 * Compiler targets
   * Real machines
     * The differences between various real machines